How to Invest During a Recession: Safe Strategies for 2026

 High-Growth, No-Profit Companies

-With the Fed at zero and credit conditions still tight, speculative growth stocks face a double whammy.
-They need access to cheap capital to fund growth, and that capital is harder to come by even with zero rates.
+With the Fed at 3.64% and credit conditions still tight, speculative growth stocks face a double whammy.
+They need access to cheap capital to fund growth, and that capital is harder to come by with elevated rates.

 Highly Leveraged Real Estate